Teichlab/celltypist/README.md

 #Examine the matrix representing the probability each cell belongs to a given cell type (transformed from decision matrix by the sigmoid function).
 predictions.probability_matrix
 ```
-The above three results can be written out to tables by the function `to_table`, specifying the target `folder` for storation and the `prefix` of each table name.
+The above three results can be written out to tables by the function `to_table`, specifying the target `folder` for storage and the `prefix` of each table name.
 ```python
 #Export the three results to csv tables.
 predictions.to_table(folder = '/path/to/a/folder', prefix = '')